dojo/docs/dojox/color/Palette.rst

 generating a color palette, it can also *transform* the colors in that palette, similar to the way one can transform graphics using dojox.gfx.

-Within DojoX, the Palette is used extensively within the `dojox.charting <dojox/charting>`_ project for themes.
+Within DojoX, the Palette is used extensively within the :ref:`dojox.charting <dojox/charting>` project for themes.

 To create a Palette based on a set of colors, simply pass them into the constructor: